Diversity Statement

 Strengthening the Pipeline

-Ultimately, to increase diversity in CBE, we must strengthen the entire pipeline of academic achievement, improving access from end to end.
-Below is a selected list of current and recent initiatives in which the Department or its members have engaged to address underrepresentation at various levels.
+Ultimately, we must strengthen the entire pipeline of academic achievement, improving access from end to end, ensuring scholarly excellence in CBE.
+For that purpose, our community members are involved in a number of initiatives to address underrepresentation at various levels.

 Faculty